Ludeme/LudiiAICompetition/README.md

 ## Important Dates
 - March/April 2022: Learning track games will be announced over March and April.
 - February-July 2022: Possibility to run agents on the Kilothon track.
-- End of July 2022: The GGP and Learning tracks will be run as part of the 25th Computer Olympiad (http://icga.org/), which will be held in conjunction with IJCAI 2022 (https://ijcai-22.org/) in July.
+- 23-29 July 2022: The GGP and Learning tracks will be run (online) as part of the 25th Computer Olympiad (https://icga.org/?page_id=3468), which will be held in conjunction with IJCAI 2022 (https://ijcai-22.org/) in July.
 The results will be announced at the conclusion of the Computer Olympiad.